top of page

 Ransomware remains one of the most damaging cyber threats.
 Attackers encrypt data and demand payment for its release, often targeting hospitals, schools, and businesses.
 In 2023, ransomware attacks caused billions in damages worldwide.
 Attackers now combine ransomware with AI to identify high-value targets and launch more precise attacks.

-AI enables attackers to create personalized phishing campaigns that increase success rates.
+• AI enables attackers to create personalized phishing campaigns that increase success rates.

-Ransomware groups use AI to scan networks for critical systems before launching attacks.
+• Ransomware groups use AI to scan networks for critical systems before launching attacks.

-Defenders must use AI tools for threat detection but stay aware of AI’s potential misuse.
+• Defenders must use AI tools for threat detection but stay aware of AI’s potential misuse.

-How to Implement Multi-Factor Authentication (MFA)
+Implementing Multi-Factor Authentication (MFA)

 MFA adds a second layer of security beyond passwords, making it much harder for attackers to gain access even if they steal credentials.
 Setting up MFA is straightforward and highly effective.

-Steps to implement MFA:
+Steps to Implement MFA

-Choose an MFA method
+1. Choose an MFA Method

 Options include authenticator apps (Google Authenticator, Microsoft Authenticator), hardware tokens, or SMS codes.
 Authenticator apps are more secure than SMS.

-Enable MFA on all accounts
+2. Enable MFA on All Accounts

 Start with email, banking, social media, and work accounts.
 Many services offer MFA in their security settings.